How to Implement Custom Notification Sounds in React Native

 - Place your

-folder doesn’t exist, create it.
+.mp3sound file in theandroid/app/src/main/res/raw/directory.
+If therawfolder doesn’t exist, create it.

 - Place your